-If the employer fails to fulfil its obligations, it can lead a court to invalidate the termination, or alternatively award compensation or reinstate the employee to work.
+If the employer fails to fulfil its obligations in cases of mass dismissals, it can lead a court to invalidate the termination, or alternatively award compensation or reinstate the employee to work.
 The employee can also claim for rightful severance pay.